ericmasiello/front-end-learning-guild/smart-components/slides.md

 ### Statefulness

+i.e. Does the component use `this.state`?

-* Dumb components tend to stateless
+* Dumb components tend to be stateless
 * Smart components tend to be stateful
 * ...But this isn't a hard rule